gerardvw/cucumberplaywrightdemo/README.md

-# Demo project to show simple cucumber scenario with simple java code behind this.
-Without using/implementing a framework with page objects and other optimizations!!!
+# Demo project to show simple cucumber scenario with java code including page objects behind this.